TCS-Meiji/treewidth-exact/README.md

-# Exact tree-decomposition
+# Exact treewidth

-This software computes a tree-decomposition of the smallerst width of a given graph.
+This software computes a tree-decomposition of the smallest width of a given graph.
 It is part of a submission to the tw-exact track of the first Parameterized Algorithms and Computational Experiments Challenge ([PACE 2016](https://pacechallenge.wordpress.com/track-a-treewidth/)).
-For the graph and tree-decomposition file format, see this PACE site.
-The algorithm is sequenctial and implemented in C99.
+The algorithm is sequential and implemented in C99.

 ## Usage